 The year 1994 had brought an entirely new era of atomic physics when Bose-Einstein condensates were obtained for the first time.
 Soon after that, people started to think that molecules in their absolute ground state are far more interesting, as they have a rich structure, spatial anisotropy etc.

 Here, we are primarily interested in collisions of molecules and atoms in various conditions, spectroscopy, and designing new experiments.

 We are hiring!

-We look for motivated researchers with a background in quantum chemistry or many-body physics to join our National Science Center project on SAPT development.
-This is a financially stable post for up to three years.
-You will be involved in the development and testing of new methods which will be designed to calculate interaction energies in complex systems such as molecules containing transition metals, radicals, unpaired electrons.
-We expect from you very good programming skills and knowledge of quantum chemistry methods.
-The gross salary is around 8000 PLN, which is very good for such an inexpensive city as Torun, (more than 1.5 average salaries in Poland).
-Torun is a marvellous UNESCO listed city, great for people who appreciate work-life balance.
+We seek a motivated student with a background in quantum chemistry or many-body physics to join our Marie-Sklodowska Curie project PHYMOL on SAPT development.
+This is a highly prestigious post for up to three years.
+An important part of this project is professional training for industry readiness and contact with an outstanding group of other scientists from the PHYMOL community.
+We expect from you excellent programming skills and knowledge of quantum chemistry methods.
+Torun is a marvellous UNESCO-listed city, great for people who appreciate work-life balance.
 It is most known for being the birthplace of Nicolaus Copernicus.

 for more details contact Piotr Zuchowski

 If you want to start the adventure in science, please contact me.
 No matter where you stay, what city, what country, I'm sure we can figure out how to collaborate.
 You can visit us whenever you want (we will cover your accommodation) or work remotely.
 There are also fellowships available.

 There are many options for self-funded fellowships from National Exchange Agency (NAWA) or National Science Center (NCN) in Poland.
 If you are interested, please contact us.